lsund/calendar/README.md

 # Calendar

-This is a stupid application that I am developing to practice the haskell spock framework.
+This is a small webapp I made to get to know the Haskell Spock framework.
+Its purpose is limited.